 The Singaporean government and the Urban Redevelopment Authority plan to introduce the Central Business District (CBD) Incentive Scheme, which could see 20,000 new apartments built in the center of the city-state.
 The idea is to breathe life into the area at night, as well as during the day, so the CBD becomes a place to live, work, and play 24 hours a day, seven days a week.
 The government plans to offer property developers a more attractive deal for creating residential units in the CBD.

-Size of the City
+Size of the Neighborhood

 Due to all of the retail outlets on Orchard Road, the retail industry is a major source of jobs in the area.
 The tourism and property industries also play a part.